Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-console-deploy-ai-unlimited.md

 ## Load the template

-1. Sign in to the [AWS](https://aws.amazon.com) console and select the AWS region in which to deploy AI Unlimited.
+1. Sign in to the [AWS console](https://aws.amazon.com), and select the AWS region in which to deploy AI Unlimited.
    Teradata recommends selecting the region closest to your primary work location.
 2. Search for and go to **CloudFormation**.
 3. Select **Create Stack**, then **With new resources (standard)**.
 4. Select **Choose an existing template**, then **Upload a template file**.